ROBERT SIEGEL, HOST:

-CORY BLOOR: This is the model shop where we make a bunch of prototypes for all our projects.
+CORY BLOOR: This is the model shop, where we make a bunch of prototypes for all of our projects.

-BLOOR: That was the aha moment for me.
+BLOOR: That was like, the a-ha moment for me.
 I've just got to do it.
 Even if it means failing, I've just got to try.

 HILLARD: Through the school, the product design student was able to put that goal into action.
 Last year, he traveled to Uganda.

-BLOOR: And it's really this difficult hardship to come up with the funds to kind of fund that gap.
+BLOOR: And it's really, this difficult hardship just to come up with the funds to - kind of fund that gap.